moul/doc.cloud.online.net/www/documentation/docs_public/contents/account/account_settings.md

 ![Invitations](../images/invitations.png "Invitations")

-Then in the Invitations section, just add email, firstname and lastname of the personn to invite and click "Invite" button.
+In the invitations section, just add email, firstname and lastname of the personn to invite and click "Invite" button.
-The invitation get the pending status while our teams validate it.
+The invitation get the pending status while our team validate it.

 ### Quotas